 Rarely before has an algorithm change been announced by Google so early.
 But now it is getting closer: The Page Experience Update and the newly introduced Core Web Vitals.
-Have you already prepared your website well enough through search engine optimization to avoid being the loser in June 2021?
+Have you already prepared your website well enough through search engine optimization to avoid being the loser?
 We will do the check with you!

 Google Page Experience Update: What’s behind it?

-Google has been announcing it for quite a while: The Page Experience Update.
-It will be introduced in June 2021.
+Google has announced it for quite a long time: The Page Experience Update.
+It was introduced in June 2021.
 But what is behind it?
 The upcoming update rearranges the composition of ranking factors.
 One consequence of this may be a complete reordering of the search results.
 Google has a clear goal in mind: user-friendliness is to be improved, usability simplified and security increased.
 But that is not all.
 One buzzword comes up particularly frequently in connection with the Page Experience update: performance.
 Until now, this factor was difficult to measure.
 However, with the help of the Page Experience Update and the Core Web Vitals it contains, this is set to change.